PaperHans/liquidator/README.md

 - This app is written in ES6+ JS and therefore needs to use ESM, loaded before any of the scripts run

 Currently refactoring the dbHealthUpdateListener call

+TODO:
+  1. Replace web3.js with ethers.js - better documentation and typescript support
+  1. Trace out all function call paths for each module
+  1. Remove unused code